Angus F.C.: Forfar Athletic formation and demise of Angus

 Senior football grew hugely in Forfar in 1885.
 Angus increased its membership to 60.
 However, towards the end of the season, the Angus Athletic split away to form a new club, Forfar Athletic.
 Its last match as Angus Athletic was a 5–4 win over the Alpine club of Arbroath on 2 May 1885; its first recorded match as Forfar Athletic was against Our Boys Rangers of Dundee on 16 May 1885.
 The Forfar match secretary (James Black) had been the East End secretary in 1883, and Angus' honorary secretary the previous season.
 The new club acquired 40 members before the 1885–86 season started.

 The Athletics joined the Forfarshire Football Association in June, alongside the Angus.
 The key match between the sides came in the first round of the 1885–86 Scottish Cup.
 It was Forfar's first match in the competition; it proved to be Angus' last.
 Angus had warmed up for the match with a rare big win the previous week, 5–1 at Dalhousie, and took the lead in the tie, but did not take enough advantage of having the conditions in its favour in the first half, and went down 3–1.
 On the Forfar side, eight of the players - Ogilvie, Christie, Stormont, Smith, Menzies, Anderson, Samson, and Lamond - had played for Angus Athletic in the Second XI Cup final the previous season, and one more player (Black) was the Forfar nominated umpire for the tie.
 None of the Angus Athletic players was playing for Angus.

 The result of the tie switched momentum to the new club.
 By 1886, Angus was stuck on 60 members, while the Athletic had risen to 150 members, and was one of the biggest clubs in the county.
-The nail was driven in in the Forfarshire Cup; Angus went out in the first round while Forfar reached the semi-final.
+The nail was driven in at the Forfarshire Cup; Angus went out in the first round while Forfar reached the semi-final.

 Angus nearly had one slight moment of retribution against Forfar, in a friendly on 7 November 1885 at Station Park, in which Angus was 3–1 up at half-time and still 4–3 up early in the second half; however, the play was "brought to an abrupt conclusion" and the match abandoned.

 Given this sweeping rise of a rival club, Angus shut up shop. its final reported match was a 7–2 defeat at Montrose in November 1885, and it was struck off the association membership roll for non-payment of subscriptions in August 1886.